SpellOnYou/una-health-interview/README.md

 for record in GlucoseLevel.objects.all()[:5]:
     print(record.user_id, record.timestamp, record.value)
 ```

 - Note here that [the first row is skipped](https://github.com/SpellOnYou/una-health-interview/blob/main/glucose/management/commands/load_data.py#L26) as it seems to contain the metadata
-- Timezone is set to `UTC` referring to the metadata of `sample-data`, which can be customized further on either of subcommand, database, and service setup
+- Timezone is [set to `UTC`](https://github.com/SpellOnYou/una-health-interview/blob/main/config/settings.py#L129) and [being rendered](https://github.com/SpellOnYou/una-health-interview/blob/main/glucose/management/commands/load_data.py#L35) when loading data referring to the metadata of `sample-data`, which can be customized further on either of subcommand, database, and service setup.

 ## Check API endpoint